Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Introduction

-Both the tasks of TP identification and sentiment prediction stand to benefit from a lower-level understanding of movie content.
+Both tasks of TP analysis and sentiment prediction stand to benefit from lower-level understanding of movie content.
 Indeed, we could employ off-the-shelf modules for identifying characters and places, recognizing actions, and localizing semantic units.
 However, such approaches substantially increase pre-processing time and memory requirements during training and inference and suffer from error propagation.
-Instead, we propose a contrastive learning regime, where we take advantage of screenplays as \emph{privileged information}, i.e., information available at \emph{training time} only.
-Screenplays reveal how the movie is segmented into scenes, who the characters are, when and who they are speaking to, where they are and what they are doing (i.e., ``scene headings'' explain where the action takes place while ``action lines'' describe what the camera sees).
-Specifically, we build two individual networks, a \textit{textual} network based on screenplays and a \textit{multimodal} one based on video, and train them jointly using auxiliary contrastive losses.
-The textual network can additionally be pretrained on large collections of screenplays via self-supervised learning, without having to collect and process the corresponding movies.
-Experimental results show that this contrastive training approach is beneficial, leading to trailers which are judged favorably by humans in terms of their content and attractiveness.
+Instead, we propose a contrastive learning regime, where we take advantage of screenplays as \emph{privileged information}~\cite{lopez2015unifying}, i.e., information available at \emph{training time} only.
+Screenplays reveal how the movie is segmented into scenes, who and where the characters are, when and who they are speaking to, what they are doing (in a screenplay, ``scene headings'' explain where the action takes place while ``action lines'' describe what the camera sees).
+Specifically, we build two networks, a \textit{multimodal} network based on movie videos and an \textit{auxiliary, textual} network based on screenplays, and train them jointly using contrastive losses in order to distill information from screenplays to videos.
+The auxiliary network can be additionally pretrained on large collections of screenplays via self-supervised learning, without processing the corresponding movies, overcoming data scarcity issues.
+Experimental results show that contrastive training is beneficial for knowledge distillation, leading to trailers which are judged favorably by annotators in terms of their content and attractiveness.

+Finally, we explore how our algorithm can be used in an interactive setting where users select shots to be included in trailers from a set of automatically identified candidates.
+We provide an interactive tool for trailer creation\footnote{https://movie-trailers-beta.herokuapp.com} and assess its functionality against fully manual and fully automatic methods.
+Our study reveals that interactive selection improves the quality of the trailers and is comparable to selecting shots via manual inspection, while reducing the time needed from 2--3~days to under 30~minutes.
+Our contributions in this work can be summarized as follows: \begin{itemize} \item We propose an unsupervised approach for identifying shot-level trailer moments in movies which operates over sparse graphs and decomposes the task into \emph{narrative structure} analysis and \emph{sentiment} prediction.

+\item We propose a \textit{contrastive} training regime for \textit{distilling knowledge} from screenplays to movies in lieu of collecting and processing full-length movie videos.

+\item We develop an interactive tool for building trailers \textit{semi-automatically} and demonstrate they are better than fully automatic ones and of similar quality to trailers created exclusively by human experts. \end{itemize}